faizkhan12/Food-Recipes-/README.md

 2. Initialize the node module by "npm init"
 3. Install some of the dependencies from node packet manager(npm) like express js, request,body-parser.
           'npm install express js body-parser request'
 4. The server is currently running at PORT 3000.
-So in your web browser write "localhost:3000" and the front end of the wen app will be displayed
+So in your web browser write "localhost:3000" and the front end of the web app will be displayed
-5. Before connecting with the PORT first write the command line '<filename>'.js in your CL then connect it to the PORT 3000 in your web browser.
+5. Before connecting with the PORT first write the command line 'filename'.js in your CL then connect it to the PORT 3000 in your web browser.
 # Results
 | Front View  |  Authenticating  | Recipe of food |
 | ------------- | ------------- | ------------- |